Chinene-C/Chinene-C/README.md

 #

 ### My Coding Journey
 I started coding just 2 years ago in my first year of university.
 The jump from Scratch and Lego Mindstorms was immense and it challenged my critical thinking, analysis skills, and creativity.
-I hace since learnt 4 coding languages and am in the process of improving my proficiency by coding more advanced applications.
+I have since learnt 4 coding languages and am in the process of improving my proficiency by coding more advanced applications.

 <details>
  <summary><h4>Upcoming Projects</h4></summary>